Recognizing and Monitoring for Adverse Events

 5. Schneider BJ, Naidoo J, Santomasso BD, et al. Management of Immune-Related Adverse Events in Patients Treated With Immune Checkpoint Inhibitor Therapy: ASCO Guideline Update.
 J Clin Oncol.
 2021;39:4073-4126.

-All URLs accessed February 9, 2023
+URLs accessed on April 9, 2025

 Pin It on Pinterest